Measurement

 Is AI visibility tracking a vanity metric?
 Only if you measure the wrong thing.

 A Series B growth lead whose CEO returns from a conference asking to 'add AI visibility to the dashboard' has a reasonable instinct: this could be a vanity metric.
 They are half right.
 Raw AI 'rank' on a flattering prompt set is a vanity metric.
 But AI visibility becomes a genuine top-of-funnel leading indicator under three conditions: you measure share of voice on buyer-pain prompts rather than vanity prompts, you report it as a relative position against competitors rather than an absolute number, and you watch directional change and sentiment rather than worshipping the level.
-This guide gives you those three conditions, a CEO-ready reporting template, and our own data - where the same brand reads as 100% visible or 0% visible depending entirely on which prompt you point it at.
+This guide gives you those three conditions, a CEO-ready reporting template, and an illustrative scenario where the same brand reads as 100% visible or 0% visible depending entirely on which prompt you point it at.

-Updated 2026-05-31
+Updated

 Questions this guide answers